 Where do interns go?

-Specific placements for internship program depend on requests from Mercy Corps field offices.
+Specific placements for internship programs depend on requests from Mercy Corps field offices.
 In the past, opportunities have been available in Central America, Africa, Asia, Middle East, Central Asia, South East Asia, and the Balkans.
 Interns are not assigned to countries with particularly acute security issues.

 Are any financial or other types of assistance provided?

-Mercy Corps generally contributes housing and in country travel expenses and emergency medical evacuation insurance to interns (see specific postings for details).
-Generally we are not able to provide paid internships.
+Mercy Corps generally contributes housing and in-country travel expenses and emergency medical evacuation insurance to interns (see specific postings for details).
+Generally, we are not able to provide paid internships.